apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/install-metaservice/config-ms.md

 In actual deployment, configure the name and namespace of ConfigMap as needed, and configure the configuration information in the [Compute-storage decoupled metadata management resource](../install-quickstart.md#Install DorisDisaggregatedMetaService) to be deployed according to the above sample format.
 The startup configuration file used by the MS service is named `doris_cloud.conf`, so the key of the ConfigMap for mounting the startup configuration must also be `doris_cloud.conf`.
 The startup configuration must be mounted to the `/etc/doris` directory, that is, the mountPath is `/etc/doris`.

 :::tip Tip
-MS service needs to use fdb as the backend metadata storage, and the fdb service must be deployed when deploying MS service.
+MS service needs to use FDB as the backend metadata storage, and the FDB service must be deployed when deploying MS service.
 :::